 Mountain bikes get bashed around and see more mud than commuter or road bikes, so a bit of TLC is in order.
 New bikes have a break-in period, just like all new vehicles.
 After you’ve covered a few kilometres, it’s a good idea to bring it in for a quick basic tune-up.

 We recommend bringing your mountain bike by for a quick check of the bolts and front and rear shocks after the first 40 hours of riding.
 Cables, housings, pads and calipers shift and stretch too, so our mechanics can take a look and adjust as needed.

-“Know how to do some basic repairs on the trail, like adjusting components, or fixing a tire or chain.
-Join us at one of the MEC bike maintenance workshops to learn how.” – Andres P., MEC North Vancouver MTB Specialist
+“Know how to do some basic repairs on the trail, like adjusting components, or fixing a tire or chain.” – MEC staff tip

 To keep squeals and painful creaks away, learn to do some simple maintenance:

 - Clean your bike after every ride (or at the very least, after muddy ones).
 Grit and dirt wears down parts – get it outta there!
 Learn how to wash your bike.